liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/01-getting-started.markdown

 of the `guestbooklistscreenlet` package.
 In this case, it makes sense to organize your code this way because other Screenlets may also use the model class.
-For example, if a Screenlet that edits guestbooks existed, it would also need to use `GuestbookModel` objects.
+For example, if a Screenlet that edits guestbooks existed, it would also need `GuestbookModel` objects.
 Putting the model class in a separate package makes it clear that this class doesn't belong exclusively to a single Screenlet.

 First, create a new package called `model` inside the `com.liferay.docs` package.
 Inside this new `model` package, create a new class called `GuestbookModel`.
-Replace the `GuestbookModel` class's contents with the following code:
+Replace `GuestbookModel`'s contents with this code:

     package com.liferay.docs.model;